Logos-Cell-Stewardship-and-Support/exit-to-logos/docs/tactical_plan.md

 **📈 Metrics:**
 - 25+ Cells publicly documented or archived in Codex
-- 10 lore zines published from independent Cells
+- 10 lore zine articles published from independent Cells
 - 3–5 new tool modules contributed back to Exit Stack

 ---